KVN2099/kevo-academia/getting-started/setting-up-your-first-databricks-free-edition-environment.md

+---
-## Setting Up Your First Databricks Free Edition Environment
+title: Setting Up Your First Databricks Free Edition Environment
+sidebar_position: 1
+---

 This guide walks you through creating a free Databricks account, understanding key limitations, and building your first notebook in minutes.
-Screenshot placeholders are included where you can add images later.

 ### Prerequisites
 - **Email address**: Required for signup and verification